piegope/doc/docs/en/kb/remote-desktop-manager/troubleshooting-articles/unable-delete-license.md

 ---
-title: Unable to Delete the License
+title: Unable to delete the license
 ---
 {{ en.RDM }} allows you to delete the license, but it always comes back in the list.
 ### Solution